Red Cheeks In A Baby: Causes, Treatment, And Prevention

 If your baby has a severe allergic reaction, it requires immediate medical attention.

-However, even if their symptoms are mild, it’s still something you’ll want to mention to their health care provider at your next visit.
+However, even if their symptoms are mild, it’s still something you’ll want to mention to their health provider at your next visit.
 That way, they can help you learn what is causing the allergy and get a treatment plan established.